dariaomelkina/parallel-crawling-research/results-processing/comparison-version/README.md

-# Results visualization
+# Results visualization (an older version, was used for preparation and intermediate testing)

-Usage example from that directory:
+Usage example from this directory:

 ```bash
 python3 plot_results.py example_benchmarks.csv